TinyCircuits/TinyCircuits-TinyShield-16_Edge_Leds-ASD2411/README.md

 # TinyCircuits TinyShield 16 Edge LEDs
-# ASD2411 Rev4
+# ASD2411 Rev5

-These are the design files for the TinyCircuits ASD2411 Rev 4 PCB.
+The design files are located under design_files/ for the TinyCircuits ASD2411 Rev 5 PCB.
 This is a Tiny shield board (Square Version, 20mm x 20mm, or Circular 20mm diameter) that has a 16 LEDs around the border.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tiny-shield-16-edge-led.html
+For more infomation on this, check out the product page at TinyCircuits.com: https://tinycircuits.com/collections/leds-displays/products/16-edge-led-tinyshield

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0